Outside the UK

 Taking these operating parameters into account, the sewage clarification plant opted to use GEMÜ butterfly valves from the 490 series with PTFE sleeves in its plant.

-Employing state of-the-art technology to optimize vapour condensation, the Mühlhausen sewage clarification plant is now able to process higher quantities of sludge.
-This optimizes both the safety of the system in the event of faults and the recovery of the heat.
-It has also allowed the plant to achieve their aim of minimizing unpleasant smells.
+Employing state of-the-art technology to optimise vapour condensation, the Mühlhausen sewage clarification plant is now able to process higher quantities of sludge.
+This optimises both the safety of the system in the event of faults, and the recovery of the heat.
+It has also allowed the plant to achieve its aim of minimising unpleasant smells.